meain/toffee/README.md

 Send in filename and position of any file in any language, toffee returns the command needed to run the nearest test with the proper testing lib.
-It is a WIP, currently supports python and rust.
+It is a WIP, currently supports python, go and rust.

 ## Usage